 - An anniversary free night certificate valid at a Category 1-4 property on your account anniversary every year

-- A second anniversary free night certificate valid at a Category 1-4 property when you spend $15,000 on the card in an account anniversary year
+- An additional anniversary free night certificate valid at a Category 1-4 property when you spend $15,000 on the card in an account anniversary year

 - Five elite qualifying nights towards status annually